getbraincloud/examples-unity/Authentication/README.md

 # Authentication

-This showcases the use of the [Authentication](https://docs.braincloudservers.com/api/capi/authentication/) service available on [brainCloud](https://getbraincloud.com/) and as well as several other services that brainCloud supports.
+This showcases the use of the [Authentication](https://docs.braincloudservers.com/api/capi/authentication/) service available on [brainCloud](https://getbraincloud.com/) as well as several other services that brainCloud supports.

 ---